abubeck/docker_blink_demo/Readme.md

     sudo ./blinktest

-# Packaging applications with docker
+# Packaging applications with docker and transfer to raspberry
 Package binary into Dockerfile and run docker build to build binary (siehe Dockerfile)

     docker build -t blinktest .